dgraph-io/dgraph/wiki/content/query-language/index.md

-Query Example: Directors with `name` matching term `Steven`, their UID, english name, average number of actors per movie, total number of films and the name of each film in english and french.
+Query Example: Directors with `name` matching term `Steven`, their UID, English name, average number of actors per movie, total number of films, and the name of each film in English and French.
 {{< runnable >}}
 {
   ID as var(func: allofterms(name@en, "Steven")) @filter(has(director.film)) {